garylirocks/quickrefs/azure-active-directory.markdown

 If a user has an eligible role assignment at a resource (parent), they can choose to **activate the role at a child level scope** of the parent resource instead of the entire parent scope.

-For example, if a user has "Contributor" eligible role at a subscription, they can activate the role at a child resource group level of the subscription.
+For example, if a user has "Contributor" eligible role at a subscription, they can activate the role at a resource group in the subscription.

 #### Relationship between PIM entities and role assignment entities